ivanievillpuff/LinqContraband/README.md

 When EF Core encounters a method it can't translate, it might switch to client-side evaluation (fetching all rows) or throw a runtime exception.
 This turns a fast SQL query into a massive memory leak.

+**👶 ELI10:** Imagine hiring a translator to translate a book into Spanish, but you used made-up slang words they don't know.
+They can't finish the job, so they hand you the *entire* dictionary and say "You figure it out."
+You have to read the whole dictionary just to find one word.

 **❌ The Crime:**

 ```csharp